-Sky captain depicted so many awesomely cool designs for its mechanical menaces all done in the Art Deco style of the era it pays tribute to, and, of course, the mystery woman who turned out to be a robot herself was a nice touch, despite being a somewhat predictable plot twist.
-The movie was full of good ideas like the gigantic flying robots reminiscent of the Max Fleischer Superman cartoon versions from that same period, and a variety of mechanical menaces that filled my heart with glee.
+Sky Captain depicted so many awesomely cool designs for its mechanical menaces, all done in the Art Deco style of the era it pays tribute to, and, of course, the mystery woman who turned out to be a robot herself was a nice touch, despite being a somewhat predictable plot twist.
+The movie was full of good ideas like the gigantic flying robots reminiscent of the Max Fleischer Superman cartoon versions from that same period and various mechanical menaces that filled my heart with glee.

-It had other things too, like an adventurous flavor that reminded me of the Indiana Jones films and the films that had inspired it.
-A lot of people seem to forget that both Star Wars and The Indiana Jones movies were both tributes to the humble, often low budget productions that populated the matinee serial shows way back when, and Sky Pilot at least attempted to be cut from the same cloth.
-Although it had a good solid story, it was a bit thin plot wise, and even thinner in its characterizations,, it also made the mistake of packing most of the movie’s thrills into the first half of the film leaving not much left for what should have been a big climax, but what ended up seeming anticlimactic and even disappointing.
+It had other things, too, like an adventurous flavor that reminded me of the Indiana Jones films and the films that had inspired it.
+Many people seem to forget that both Star Wars and the Indiana Jones movies were both tributes to the humble, often low-budget productions that populated the matinee serial shows way back when, and Sky Pilot at least attempted to be cut from the same cloth.
+Although it had a good solid story, it was a bit thin plot-wise and even thinner in its characterizations; it also made the mistake of packing most of the movie’s thrills into the first half of the film, leaving not much left for what should have been a big climax, but what ended up seeming anticlimactic and even disappointing.

-Referring to Rotten Tomatoes its interesting to note the critics had a much higher opinion of this film than the fans did.
-I enjoyed it a great deal for the most part aside from the problems i have already mentioned.
-In hindsight, the the fact the film was done entirely in green screen was perhaps a distraction that worked against it at times, but I still marvel at the look and feel of it with some shots so nicely done they perfectly resemble the old hand tinted editions of the old films from the early days of motion pictures.
+Referring to Rotten Tomatoes, it’s interesting to note the critics had a much higher opinion of this film than the fans did.
+I enjoyed it a great deal for the most part, aside from the problems I have already mentioned.
+In hindsight, the fact they did the film entirely on the green screen was perhaps a distraction that worked against it at times.
+However, I still marvel at the look and feel of it with some shots so nicely done they perfectly resemble the old hand-tinted editions of the old films from the early days of motion pictures.

 The approach of the film may have been a little too tongue-cheek for its own good.
-For example the portrayal of the eponymous character by Jude Law is VERY tongue-in-cheek- whereas the other actors are playing their parts more or less straight.
-I found it strangely amusing that Giovanni Ribisis who plays Dex, the Captain’s young friend, and the real brains of his team, looks like he’s ready too kill Captain Sky every time he pats him on the head and congratulates him for helping out (and saving his life on several occasions).
-Its not clear if this was done intentionally or if Ribisi simply could not conceal his contempt for being treated that way by Jude’s character.
+For example, the portrayal of the eponymous character by Jude Law is VERY tongue-in-cheek- whereas the other actors are playing their parts more or less straight.
+I found it strangely amusing that Giovanni Ribisi, who plays Dex, the Captain’s young friend, and the real brains of his team, looks like he’s ready to kill Captain Sky every time he pats him on the head and congratulates him for helping out (and saving his life on several occasions).
+It’s not clear if they did this intentionally or if Ribisi could not conceal his contempt for being treated that way by Jude’s character.

-I still enjoy pulling this one out and watching it again from time to time, after all, those robots and all the rest are still pretty darn entertaining and fun.
-It would be interesting to see a remake of this film done in a more conventional manner with a better script.
+I still enjoy pulling this one out and watching it again from time to time.
+After all, those robots and all the rest are still pretty darn entertaining and fun.
+It would be interesting to see a remake of this film done more conventionally with a better script.